kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 The distinction is energetic overhead.
 Quantum systems operate at $\eta \sim 10^{-6}$ (minimal overhead).
 Atoms at $\eta \sim 10^{-3}$.
 Stars at $\eta \sim 10^{-8}$ (gravitational binding is weak).
 None approach the 10% threshold required for agency.
 They complete recursive ladder iterations building complexity but lack sufficient overhead for navigation.

 Biological systems cross threshold by dedicating substantial energy to organizational maintenance.
 The brain's 20 watts for 1.4 kg represents factor 10 increase over body average.
 This overhead enables neural networks complex enough to model environment, evaluate options, and navigate toward goals.
 [The agency emerges from crossing thermodynamic threshold](/the-anthropic-thermodynamic-principle), not from mysterious vital force.
 Consciousness itself represents recursive self-modeling at this precise overhead—systems modeling themselves modeling the world require exactly this energy budget to maintain the reflexive loop.

+The distinction between agency and strategy matters here.
+Lower scales lack agency entirely—they cannot navigate toward goals.
+Biological systems have agency but can lose strategic capacity when stress raises effective overhead or depletes slack.
+A panicked human reverts to gradient-following: fleeing danger, seeking safety, responding reactively rather than planning.
+The agency remains—the system still navigates—but the strategic layer has collapsed.
+This is why [markets under stress behave like migrating herds](/bounded-reflexivity-and-constraint-theory): the participants retain agency but have exited the strategic regime.

 ## The Recursive Climb